 Hellenga Projects was awarded Patent #9,782,686 for a "kit for electrifying a system of bricks in a brick building system."
 This "Brickvolt" system can transform LEGO baseplates into functional circuit boards and breadboards.
 It enables the creation of quick-connect circuit blocks for the classroom and offers more durability than wiring kits sold for use in lighting up LEGO creations.

 Electrical components can be attached to - or embedded in - an assembly of bricks without soldering and without wires.
 The clutch power of LEGO is sufficient to make a good electrical connection.
 Bricks press the conductive tape against the electrical contacts.

 The storytelling power of LEGO gives children a compelling reason to master circuit layout as they build original LEGO creations with hidden electrical paths and connections.

-Perform strategic planning, conceptual development, fundraising, and project management for clients pursuing new construction, building renovation, or major exhibition initiatives.
-Manage in-house teams and external vendors to deliver compelling learning experiences which engage audiences, attract funding, and drive attendance.
-Assist museum associations to communicate best practices in informal learning.
-Selected Client Projects:
+Perform strategic planning and oversight for clients pursuing major exhibition initiatives and capital projects.
+Manage in-house teams and external design resources to deliver compelling learning experiences which engage audiences, attract funding, drive attendance, and deepen community involvement.
+Identify and promote best practices in informal learning on behalf of museum associations.